strikersix23/sdk-tools/README.md

 ArchLinux only downloads source code, we are not using it to compile.

-you can use [termux-ndk](https://github.com/Lzhiyong/termux-ndk) or termux's clang to compile please note if you use termux's clang to static compilation, need to pkg install ndk-multilib
+you can use [termux-ndk](https://github.com/Lzhiyong/termux-ndk) or termux's clang to compile, please note if you use termux's clang to static compilation, need to pkg install ndk-multilib

 ```bash